 Create a new host in Checkmk, for example with the name

-internetand configure it as follows: For IPv4 Address enter one of the noted IP addresses.
+internetand configure it as follows: For IPv4 address enter one of the noted IP addresses.
 Under Additional IPv4 addresses enter the remaining IP addresses.
-Enable the Checkmk Agent data source and set it to No agent.
-Save the host without service detection.
+Under Monitoring agents, enable Checkmk agent / API integrations and select No API integrations, no Checkmk agent there.
+Save the host without service discovery.

 Create a new rule from the Check hosts with PING (ICMP Echo Request) rule set that only applies to the new host

 internet(for example, via the Explicit hosts condition, or a matching host tag).
 Configure the rule as follows: Enable Service Description and enter

 Internet connection.
 Enable Alternate address to ping and select Ping all IPv4 addresses there.
 Enable Number of positive responses required for OK state and enter

 Create another rule that also only applies to the host

 internet, this time from the Host Check Command rule set.
 There, select as Host Check Command the Use the status of the service… option and enter